New Orleans school desegregation crisis: Background

-The case called into question whether segregation was constitutional and, if so, called for equal and fair conditions in African American schools.
-It was the 1954 Kansas case, Brown v.
+The case called into question whether segregation in schools was constitutional and, if so, called for equal and fair conditions in African American schools.
+It was a 1954 Kansas case, Brown v.
 Board of Education of Topeka, however, that called for nationwide desegregation of all public schools.
-Following the original Brown decision, the Supreme Court in Brown II (1955) called for integration to take place with "all deliberate speed"—a phrase interpreted differently by each side.
-Supporters of desegregation thought that it meant schools should be desegregated immediately, but opponents of desegregation believed that leniency was allowed in the timeframe for desegregation.
+Following this original Brown decision, the Supreme Court in Brown II (1955) called for integration to take place with "all deliberate speed"—a phrase interpreted differently by each side.
+Supporters of desegregation thought that it meant schools should be desegregated immediately, but opponents of desegregation believed that leniency was allowed in the time frame for desegregation.

 Despite progressive feelings in New Orleans on desegregating the city, feelings toward the school system took a different turn.
-After Brown, only five African-American students, all of whom were female, transferred.
+After Brown, five female African American students transferred.
 Despite Judge J. Skelly Wright's ruling on February 15, 1956, ordering the OPSB to create an integration plan for all public schools, Senator William M. Rainach and the Louisiana State Legislature ordered all public schools to maintain segregation laws.
 The legislature also passed a bill allowing them to declare public schools as either white or colored.

 Fighting along with the Louisiana State Legislature against integration was the OPSB and board member Emile Wagner.
 Gerald Rault, assisted by Judge Leander Perez, was the legal counsel in the case against the integration of public schools.
 Making it all the way to the Supreme Court, Rault and Perez's case was dismissed and Wright's ruling was upheld.
 The state legislature continued to ignore the integration order, and the NAACP demanded that Judge Wright enforce his ruling.
-In response to the state legislature's resistance and the NAACP's request, Judge Wright gave on July 15, 1959, a deadline of March 1, 1960, to the OPSB, the date that it would be required to integrate public schools.
+On July 15, 1959, in response to the state legislature's resistance and the NAACP's request, Judge Wright gave a deadline of March 1, 1960, to the OPSB, the date that it would be required to integrate public schools.